 The last danger area is that the rope pulls but as the ends fall they get rapped and hung up of obstructions.
 Again if this happens don’t yard on the rope just yet.
 Flick the rope off any obstructions.

-If none of these light techniques help to get your stuck rope moving then it’s time to increase the force.
+If none of these light techniques helps to get your stuck rope moving then it’s time to increase the force.

 With your rope seemingly stuck you have two options, either return up the rope or turn up the pull force in the hope of breaking its bond.

-To begin with you’ll need a prussic loop, or better still an ascender.
-Staying clipped into the belay, clip the ascender/prussic into the pull rope and begin taking in until the rope is tight.
-Keep taking in, bouncing on the rope until you can’t take in anymore.
+To begin with, you’ll need a prussic loop, or better still an ascender.
+Staying clipped into the belay, clip the ascender/prussic onto the pull rope and begin taking in until the rope is tight.
+Keep taking in, bouncing on the rope until you can’t take in any more.
 If that doesn’t budge it have your partner add their weight.
-Once you’ve both jumped up and down you should be quite (but not totally) confident that the rope will hold at least one of you if you’re forced to jug up it.
+Once you’ve both jumped up and down you should be confident that the rope will hold at least one of you if you’re forced to jug up it.